chicorycolumn/Paperguesser-backend/README.md

 <br/>
 The frontend counterpart repository can be found [here](https://github.com/chicorycolumn/Paperguesser-frontend).
 <br/>
-The live site will be on [Netlify](https://paperguesser.netlify.app/).
+The live site will be live on [Netlify](https://paperguesser.netlify.app/).
 <br/>
 You can also download this repository and run the project locally by following these steps: